Zuehlke/machines-code-people/articles/umschlag.md

 * Containerisation and why to use it
 * The evolution of support & operations team setups

-Zühlke Engineering is a partner for business innovation and combines both business and technology expertise.
+Zühlke Engineering is a partner for business innovation and has been combining both business and technology expertise for over 50 years.
 Zühlke develops financially successful products, services and business models for today’s digital world – from coming up with the initial idea through to the implementation and operation.